The Jennifer Polkow-Haight Memorial Veterinary Technician Externship at MU

 Applicants will receive notification via email when both steps 1 and 2 of the application process is complete.
 Once applications have been reviewed by the selection committee, successful applicants will be invited to interview.
 Interviews may take place either in-person or via Zoom.
 Applicants will be notified either via phone or email of acceptance into the externship program.

 MU’s veterinary technician externship provides a valuable learning experience and exposure to many different specialties within the field of veterinary technology through both observational and hands-on applications.
 The externship is available for veterinary technology students enrolled in traditional in-person programs.
 We are not able to accept students enrolled in online only programs.

 The Veterinary Health Center located at Clydesdale Hall, provides state-of-the-art teaching and medical services.
 In addition to being a teaching facility for future veterinarians, the VHC provides a veterinary technician externship program.
-The program coordinates a spring, summer, and fall/winter semester schedule with up to six positions available per semester.
+The externship program runs from the first week of June to the first week of August with up to four positions available per summer.
+The program is designed to be achieved with 32 hours/week over 8 weeks.
 The student will work directly with their assigned mentor to customize a rotation schedule that meets the student’s interests and school requirements.
 There are 13 specialties available for rotation; however, time may not permit visiting all specialties.
 Work hours may vary depending on the section.
 Our mission will not limit student’s experience if they choose to stay longer to complete all rotations.